 AUTHORITY

-The Reduced Benefit Options (RBO) Workstream is composed of regulators from 17 state insurance departments.
+The Long-Term Care Insurance Reduced Benefit Options (RBO) (EX) Subgroup is composed of regulators from 17 state insurance departments.
 It has been tasked with assisting the Long-Term Care Insurance (EX) Task Force in completing the following charge:

 Identify options to provide consumers with choices regarding modifications to long-term care insurance (LTCI) contract benefits where policies are no longer affordable due to rate increases.